 It covers contemporary topics such as Web Programming, Object Oriented programming and Cyberlaw.

-Modules are delivered via the World Wide Web and CDROM.
-Course content, software required for accessing the content and software for completing the coursework will be made available on CDROM for easy and inexpensive offline access.
+Modules are delivered via the World Wide Web and USB flash drives.
+Course content, software required for accessing the content and software for completing the coursework will be made available on USB flash drives for easy and inexpensive offline access.
 Additional learning resources, particularly interactive resources and updates to notes, are provided through an Online Learning Environment.
 It is envisioned that email and discussion fora will be used extensively by the student for interaction with staff and peer to peer communication and collaboration.

 The course is an attempt to leverage technology so as to be as inclusive as possible - thus it is possible to take this course: